StefanRickli/anp/README.md

 ### Prerequisites

 ANP has been developed in Matlab R2016b.
-It should be backward compatible down to R2014b.
+It should be backward compatible down to R2016a (not yet tested).
+(v4.0 should be compatible down to R2014b.)

 You'll need to have the following toolboxes installed:
 * Control Toolbox